midgen/AeonixNavigation/README.md

 # Aeonix Navigation
 3D navigation plugin for Unreal Engine

+# Engine Support
+Currently tested on a local TeamCity CI/CD against Unreal 5.5, 5.6, and 5.7 source build.
+You should see build status in the Pull Request details.

 ## Overview
 Aeonix Navigation is a voxel-based pathfinding system for Unreal Engine, designed for efficient and flexible 3D navigation.
 It leverages an octree data structure for multi-resolution spatial queries and fast pathfinding.